zelanko/sql-docs.zh-tw/docs/powershell/manage-authentication-in-database-engine-powershell.md

 }

 ## Use the sqldrive function to create a SQLAuth virtual drive.
 sqldrive SQLAuth

-## CD to the virtual drive, which invokes the supplied authentication credentials.
+## Set-Location to the virtual drive, which invokes the supplied authentication credentials.
-cd SQLAuth
+sl SQLAuth:
 ```

 ## <a name="sql-server-authentication-using-invoke-sqlcmd"></a>使用 Invoke-Sqlcmd 的 SQL Server 驗證